Electrical Engineering

 autonomous vehicle team outside

-Our Jesuit and Mercy sponsors and traditions are known for providing students an exceptional, well-rounded education with an emphasis on leadership and service.
+Our Jesuit and Mercy traditions give students a strong, well-rounded education with a focus on leadership and service.

 Spiral Curriculum = a learning advantage